scfrank/bhmmi/README.md

 Much much slower!
 Also does not do hyperparameter estimation.

-To run, do "python BhmmI_py.py -h" in a commandline (you'll then see the commandline arguments):
+To run, do `python BhmmI_py.py -h` in a commandline (you'll then see the commandline arguments):

 ```